My Story: Acknowledging the Darker Side of Things

 However, getting a diagnosis does not mean I have a free pass in life and can do whatever I want.
 I still have to "pretend" now and then to function in this world.
 It still costs me double or triple the effort to "fit in."
 But at least maybe, I can stop doubting myself for once.
 I don't have to feel ashamed that I have trouble with ordinary tasks.
 I don't have to hate myself for thinking or reacting differently.
 I don't have to tell myself that I'm bad, or lazy for not trying hard enough; because believe me, I am trying so FREAKING hard.

-I started drawing the Goodbunnies and Lost kids when I was in college, before learning that I've Aspergers.
+I started drawing the Goodbunnies and Lost kids when I was in college, before learning about my ASD.
 It was a means to deal with my internal struggles, and express my frustration with the world that I didn't understand.
 When I received my diagnosis, a huge weight was off my shoulders, and the dots began to connect.
 That was when the Goodbunny Club came into existence.
 I want to explore the concept of losing and finding (and maybe losing again) one's identity.
 It is about meeting social standards and chasing the impossible ideal.
 It is about people that happily follow the crowd, while plenty struggle and get destroyed in the process.
 And it is about those who refuse to comply and fight back.

 If you have read all the way down here, thank you.
 I hope this gives you a better insight of the Goodbunny Club and me.
 I am still learning to embrace vulnerability, and I encourage you to do the same.
-Please let me know what you think by commenting on my Instagram(@thegoodbunnyclub).
+Come find me on Instagram (@goodbunnyalice).
 I would love to hear your thoughts and your stories.
 Once again, thank you for being here.